-Viable Child Care Option: Care to meet the patron's schedule that reflects the necessary program type (full day, hourly, part day, etc.) and the appropriate age group (infant, toddler, preschool and school-age) for the child.
+Viable Childcare Option: Care to meet the patron's schedule that reflects the necessary program type (full day, hourly, part day, etc.) and the appropriate age group (infant, toddler, preschool and school-age) for the child.

-Middle School/Teen Registration: Middle school/teens may self-register as a guest for CYS programs by completing the one page registration form.
+Middle School/Teen Registration: Middle school/teens may self-register as a guest for CYS programs by completing the one-page registration form.
 Forms are available at youth services facilities, and Parent Central Services.
 Youth may attend the regular Youth Programs (not field trips or special events until registration is finalized) as a guest member immediately upon receipt of completed form.
 CYS staff will validate the registration form.
 If registration is not validated within five (5) working days from receipt of form, youth's guest membership will be cancelled.
-Once registration is validated and, if required, DA 7625-1 is completed and returned, an annual pass will be issued to youth.
+Once registration is validated and, if required, a Health Screening Tool 1 and any required Medical Action Plans or Special Diet Statements, are completed and returned, an annual pass will be issued to the youth.

-Some special events and field trips may cost a nominal fee, but participation in these events is allowed.
+Some special events and field trips may cost a nominal fee.
 To enroll in a team sports program, a sports physical is required in addition to this registration.
 Sports fees may also apply.